CaioCamatta/sol-script/README.md

-# The SolScript Programming Language
+# SolScript

-**Important:** SolScript is a work in progress.

-SolScript is a stack-based, prototype-based, interpreted, GC-ed programming language with an ahead-of-time compiler.
-It is implemented in C.
+SolScript is an interpreted, stack-based, prototype-based, garbage-collected programming language.

+**Important:** SolScript is a [work in progress](https://github.com/CaioCamatta/sol-script/tree/caiocamatta/pre-OSS-documentation-update?tab=readme-ov-file#v1.0-release-tracker).

+To try SolScript, clone the repo, run `make`, and start a REPL via ``./sol`.
+You can also execute `.sol` code via `./sol program.sol`.

 ## Example program
 ```